 Additional diagnostic capabilities include digital tonometry, ophthalmoscopic and otoscopic examinations, antigen testing for heartworm disease, feline leukemia virus, feline immunodeficiency virus and parvoviral enteritis.
 Complete urinalysis as well as microscopic examinations for fine needle aspirates/impression smears/urine sediment/skin scraping and other cytology are commonly performed in our fully functional laboratory.

 How much is GBHS charging Jefferson County and cities for these services?

-The rate sheet that won the award can be found here.
+The 2015 rate sheet that won the award can be found here.
 It represents an almost 60% reduction in previous charges.
 These rates are what we will charge each city and the county for the services listed.
-You can download the Jefferson County Intent to Bid here.
-View the bid we submit here.
+You can download the 2016 Jefferson County Intent to Bid here.
+View the 2016 rate sheet we submitted here.

 Questions about animal cruelty and neglect?
 Please click the button below.